Sexual Violence and Harassment Policy

 Students may:

-i) Disclose confidentially to access supports and accommodations without making
+- Disclose confidentially to access supports and accommodations without making a formal report.

-v) Students are not required to report to the College or to police to receive
+- Students are not required to report to the College or to police to receive supports and accommodations.

-vi) The College will assist students in contacting police or medical services if
+- The College will assist students in contacting police or medical services if requested.

 6. Supports & Accommodations